 This programme seeks to promote equal access to responsive and independent justice mechanisms, and to support the realisation of socio-economic rights through a vibrant and transformed civil society, with a focus on supporting people living in poverty and marginalised groups.

 The strategic focus areas for this programme include the following:

-Supporting efforts that advocate and litigate towards the decriminalisation of sex work; provide access to justice services and engage in advocacy in support of LGBT communities, sex workers, and refugees & migrants.
+Supporting efforts that advocate for and litigate towards the decriminalisation of sex work, provide access to justice services, and engage in advocacy in support of LGBTI communities, sex workers, refugees and migrants, farmworkers, and informal traders.

 Supporting efforts that ensure the right to access quality and affordable basic education in South Africa through policy advocacy and accountability initiatives.

 Promoting an enabling environment for an active and vibrant civil society

 Supporting emerging rights-based civil society organisations and movement-building with a focus on the development of young leaders, including the next generation of public interest lawyers.